 - The piece of DNA does not match any of the reference populations very well.

 We are proud of our state-of-the-art Ancestry Composition report, but we are also constantly working to improve our algorithm and our reference populations.
 As the science continues to get better, we will be able to report on and distinguish more Ancestry Composition populations.
 If you are interested in our populations and how the populations are selected, click here.

-In April 2018, we updated our Ancestry Composition report to include an additional 120+ regions, or recent ancestor locations.
+There are over 115 regions, or recent ancestor locations, in to your Ancestry Composition report.
 These regions are calculated and assigned by comparing your DNA to additional sets of reference individuals with known ancestries, and can tell you about the places where your ancestors may have lived during the last 200 years.
 Learn more about your recent ancestor locations.

 The Ancestry Composition algorithm uses only the information in your DNA and the DNA of other people with known genetic ancestries (our reference datasets).
 If your results describe you perfectly, that just goes to show you how much your DNA really tells about you.

 Sometimes, your results might not match what you expected based on historical records or family stories.
 There are a few common reasons why this might happen:

 - Some genetic populations are especially difficult to tell apart because they share a common history.
 If you have genetic ancestry from one of these populations, it may be assigned to a broader category.
 For example, Italian ancestry may be classified as a combination of Italian and Broadly Southern European.

 - Ancestry Composition populations are defined by genetically similar groups of people, not by the political borders of countries.
 In some cases, your ancestry may highlight the differences between population history and political history.
 For example, if you have ancestry from a part of France that is very close to the border with Spain, your DNA may be classified as Iberian (the population that includes Spanish ancestry) instead of French & German.